Last updated: 4/23/2025

 (6) Certain abnormalities of bone development in the head (sphenoid wing dysplasia) or a bowing of the tibia bone in the leg or other long bones (pseudoarthrosis)

-(7) A pathogenic variant in the NF1 gene in normal tissue (such as blood, saliva) meeting certain technical criteria.
+(7) A disease-causing variant in the NF1 gene in normal tissue (such as blood, saliva) meeting certain technical criteria

 Notably, for individuals born to a parent with NF1 (meeting diagnostic criteria above), only one of the above criteria must also be met to reach the diagnosis of NF1.

-Often the first sign of NF1 is the appearance of multiple brown spots on the skin (cafรฉ-au-lait macules) or freckling in the underarm (axillary) or groin (inguinal) regions, which may occur as early as birth or infancy.
+Often the first signs of NF1 are the appearance of multiple brown spots on the skin (café-au-lait macules) or freckling in the underarm (axillary) or groin (inguinal) regions, which may occur as early as birth or infancy.
 Lisch nodules may also be present early in life, and are highly suggestive of an NF1 diagnosis, as they occur in approximately 97% of affected individuals.

 Multiple noncancerous (benign) tumors (neurofibromas) develop in NF1 along the linings of the nerves (sheath) under the skin or in deeper areas of the body.
 Neurofibromas may form in any organ in the body.
-Skin (cutaneous) neurofibromas, under the skin (subcutaneous) neurofibromas or more diffuse neurofibromas (plexiform neurofibromas) may cause disfigurement.
-Occasionally, tumors may develop in the brain, on the nerves exiting the brain and/or on the spinal cord.
+Skin (cutaneous) neurofibromas, under the skin (subcutaneous) neurofibromas or more diffuse neurofibromas (plexiform neurofibromas) may cause disfigurement, pain, or motor or sensory disfunction.
+Occasionally, tumors may be on the nerves exiting the brain and/or on the spinal cord.
 The total number of neurofibromas in an adult may range from a few to hundreds or even thousands, and the number of these tumors tends to increase with age.
-Pain may occur from an affected peripheral nerve, or as a result of regional mass effect on adjacent structures.
-In 8-15% of affected individuals, neurofibromas may transform to become cancerous (malignant peripheral nerve sheath tumors), which are associated with pain, rapid tumor growth or new neurological symptoms, and require urgent evaluation and treatment.
+Pain may occur from an affected peripheral nerve, or because of regional mass effect on nearby structures.
+In 8-15% of affected individuals, malignant peripheral nerve sheath tumors may develop, which are associated with pain, rapid tumor growth or new neurological symptoms, and require urgent evaluation and treatment; these often arise from pre-existing neurofibromas that progress to become cancer.

 High blood pressure (hypertension) is seen with greater frequency in the NF1 population than the general population.
-While the cause for this is not certain, some cases may not directly relate to NF1, but rather to associated changes in the blood vessels leading to the kidneys (renal artery stenosis).
-More rarely, patients with NF1 are at risk of developing tumors of the adrenal gland (pheochromocytoma), which may cause severely elevated blood pressure without treatment.
+This may result from changes in the blood vessels leading to the kidneys (renal artery stenosis).
+More rarely, patients with NF1 are at risk of developing tumors of the adrenal gland (pheochromocytoma), which may lead to higher levels of adrenaline or associated blood chemicals and may cause severely elevated blood pressure if left untreated.

 In the localized form of NF1, known as segmental neurofibromatosis, abnormal pigmentation and/or tumors may be limited to one area of the body, and there may be an overall milder manifestation of the disease.

-A more localized form of NF1 (segmental NF1) is caused by a genetic change in the NF1 gene that is not inherited, but rather occurs sporadically during embryo development (somatic mutation).
-Only a portion of the cells in the body have the disease-causing NF1 pathogenic variant (genetic mosaicism), so signs and symptoms of segmental NF1 may appear in only a portion of the body or may be overall reduced in severity and distribution.
-The NF1 pathogenic variant responsible for a segmental NF1 case may be inherited by offspring and cause full NF1; the risk of this transmission is not well understood, and likely depends on the distribution of mutated cells in the parent.
+A more localized form of NF1 (segmental NF1) is caused by a variant in the NF1 gene that is not inherited but occurs sporadically during embryo development (somatic variant).
+Only a portion of the cells in the body have the disease-causing NF1 variant (genetic mosaicism), so signs and symptoms of segmental NF1 may appear in only a portion of the body or may be overall reduced in severity and distribution.
+The NF1 pathogenic variant responsible for segmental NF1 may be passed on to children and cause full NF1; the risk of full NF1 in offspring is not well understood but may be lower than for individuals without genetic mosaicism and likely depends on the distribution of cells with the disease-causing variant in the parent.

 NF1 is a rare disorder that affects males and females in equal numbers.
 NF1 affects all races and ethnic groups equally and is estimated to occur in 1 in 2,500 to 3,000 births.